Curriculum Vitae

 Committee: Paul Asquith (chair), Stewart Myers, Kevin Rock, Jushan Bai.

-· PGDipCom [two-year program of courses plus thesis] (Accounting), Otago University, NZ, 1990.
+· PGDipCom [two-year program of commerce courses plus written research reports] (Accounting), Otago University, NZ, 1990.

 RESEARCH INTERESTS: